Chapter 5: Academic Strategies

 44

 Most of your Seneca courses will have a combination of small and larger tasks that contribute to your learning and, ultimately, your final grade.
-Small tasks are things that occur on a weekly (or every other week) basis, such as attending classes, tutorials, seminars, labs, and other in-person or virtual meetings; doing readings and preparation for the above activities; and weekly assignments, discussion board activities, or quizzes.
+Small tasks are things that occur on a weekly (or every other week) basis, such as attending classes, tutorials, seminars, labs and other in-person or virtual meetings; doing readings and preparation for the above activities; and weekly assignments, discussion board activities, or quizzes.

-These smaller tasks are generally predictable and happen at the same time every week.
+These smaller tasks are generally predictable and happen at the same time every week or two.
 As you learn how much time to set aside for each task, you can add them directly into your weekly schedule so that you have a specific time to tackle this work.
 In addition to mid-term and final exams, most courses will also have larger projects and components that often contribute largely to your final grade, such as term projects or essays.

 There are a number of key steps that you should keep in mind when approaching your larger assignments.